skip to content

 Welcome to Q+

-lgbtQ+@cam is an initiative launched in 2018 to promote interdisciplinary research, outreach and network building related to queer, trans and sexuality studies at the University of Cambridge.
+lgbtQ+@cam was an initiative that ran from 2018 - 2024 to promote interdisciplinary research, outreach and network building related to queer, trans and sexuality studies at the University of Cambridge.

 logo long